vybhav2000/Python-And-ML/README.md

 # Python-And-ML
-Notes on Pyhton and ML
+Notes on Python and ML